tangorishi/learnJava/03_Operators/operators.md

 *NOTE*

 ```
 It’s worth noting that the ternary operator is not a replacement for all if-else statements.
-For complex conditions or logic, it’s usually better to use an if-else statement to avoid making the code more difficult to understand.
+For complex conditions or logic,
+it’s usually better to use an if-else statement to avoid making the code more difficult to understand.

 ```
+In the next section we'll be diving into the topic of control flow in Java.....

 #